 This is a simple tip and one that should go without saying.
 I wrote this tip for the handymen and the handywomen who have the skills to fix broken items around the house but never get around to doing it.

 Personally I cannot relate as I’m a useless handyman.
-But I’ve observed the behaviour of people who possess this amazing talent to fix things.
+But I’ve observed the behaviour of people who possess this fantastic talent to fix things.

 Be real with yourself.
 Instead of putting these projects in the “I’ll do it later basket”, think about how life has been without this item.
-If it was really essential, you probably would’ve fixed it by now.
+If it were essential, you probably would’ve fixed it by now.

 So let yourself off the hook and discard the broken items in your life and move on.
-Or if you really struggle to throw it out, take it to the tip.
-Someone else may use the parts for something they are creating.
+Or if you struggle to throw it out, take it to the tip.
+Someone else may use the parts for something they’re creating.
 It could just be the missing piece in their puzzle.

 Declutter tip number 7 – Donate books and magazines to hospital emergency rooms